HotDamnCoder/VinneSite/README.md

 # VinneSite
-Website made with python and django for finding info about different elements and their structure
+Website made with python and django for finding info about different elements and their structure.

 Screenshot: